Vision-impaired with glaucoma all her

 quilt at all, let alone make quilts that famous people would want?

 What's the difference?
-"I can feel the texture of the polyester," she said, "but
+"I could feel the texture of the polyester," she said, "but

 she feels for?
-"I do a lot of appliqué," Rose said, "and you
+"I do a lot of appliqué quilts," Rose said, "and you

 can feel where the stitch is because it's smooth against the